![]() |

 When you become a teenager life gets serious!
 Your family name makes a difference, and your folks expect you to contribute with good behavior and efforts.

 As a high nobility teenager you will be expected to research the regional signature flora.
-In my region each district (=world) has one crop and one or two flowers that are most common there.
+In my kingdom each district (=world) has one crop and one or two flowers that are most common there.
 We're talking culture, identity and history - you will need to know about those species for your future society mingling, even if you could not care less about mushrooms and bluebells.
 Most districts arrange a crop/flower festival where you might be guest of honor (not at 15, but later in life).
 Also, when officially visiting another district, you ought to know a bit about their culture.
 Nobody expects you to become a farmer, just to learn the basics through some research.

 In high nobility households a teen portrait might be obligatory at 15-20, especially if you are to be sent away to a high school out of reach.
 Your folks just want to remember your looks!
 Don't expect a huge photo to get a central position on the wall, most families will go for a medium for now, but the frame might be the nicest you got this far.
 This is also a good moment to build relations to distant relatives!
 Order a few extra copies of your portrait, and pay a visit to your granny and uncle to gift them a photo - at least if you know they have some spare walls...

 From now on you are expected to dress more formally and you also get access to the jewelry of the house - upon approval by the sovereign or the individual owner.
 Pants are no longer accepted for females at public outings.
 It means an end to heavy makeup and colorful nails (which you hopefully refrained from also in the past).
-If you are the daughter of a high nobility peer, it's expected that you wear a nifty little hat when representing.
+If you are the daughter of a high nobility peer, it's expected that you wear a nifty little hat when attending certain events.
 Yea, the hat may feel a tad old era, and can occasionally be skipped, but is still expected at times as it is a sign of your class.

 Feel free to add more life stage related rules, questions, chores and benefits in a comment below :)